soren121/rallyme/README.md

 The resulting WAR file will be in the *target* folder, with the filename "RallyMe-x.y.z-SNAPSHOT.jar".

+To deploy this on WildFly, copy the folder to WildFly's standalone/deployments folder.

 ### Building an exploded WAR

 Exploded WAR folders are helpful for development, since you don't have to wait